 Diving in the Bay of Pigs, Cuba is extraordinary – including the prices!
 Find out everything you need to know about the beginner-friendly dive sites & Octopus Club in Playa Larga, Cuba.

-Why You Should Go Diving in the Bay of Pigs, Cuba
+Why You Should Dive in the Bay of Pigs, Cuba

-We here at DIY Travel HQ loved diving in the Bay of Pigs because the water is warm and crystal clear with visibility reaching up to 20 meters.
+We loved diving in the Bay of Pigs because the water is warm and crystal clear with visibility reaching up to 20 meters.

 There is a wide range of coral and several species of fish.
 Every dive site is reached from shore with almost nonexistent currents.